-A high sensitive background investigation with law enforcement agencies, including fingerprint and criminal record checks, will be conducted as a condition of employment.
+A full background investigation will be conducted as a condition of employment.
 Any applicant selected for a position will be hired provisionally pending successful completion of the background investigation.
 Unsatisfactory results may result in termination of employment.

 In addition, as conditions of employment, the incumbent will be subject to ongoing random drug screening and updated background investigations every five years, and, as deemed necessary by management for reasonable cause, may be subject to subsequent fitness-for-duty evaluations.